DAILY LIFE IN ANCIENT GREECE

 Society in Ancient Greece

-Like all early civilisations Ancient Greece was an agricultural society.
+Like all early civilizations Ancient Greece was an agricultural society.
 Most of the people lived by farming and the main form of wealth was owning land.
 In each city there was an upper class and a middle class of men like substantial farmers, doctors and teachers.
 However the vast majority of people were peasants and craftsmen or slaves.
 Slavery was common.
 (It is estimated that about 30% of the population of Athens was made up of slaves).
 If they worked in rich peoples homes slaves could be reasonably treated.
 However by law owners were allowed to flog slaves.
 Those slaves who worked in mines probably suffered the most.

 Prisoners of war were made slaves.
 Furthermore any child born to a slave was automatically a slave.
 However there were also a huge number of slaves imported from abroad.
 Slaves were cheap and only the poorest Greeks could not afford them.